CodeyArch/YANA/README.md

 ![NoteThemesAndFonts](https://user-images.githubusercontent.com/70377808/212319031-670e3fa2-eb57-4c04-9787-765f8fa45957.gif)

 ## Where can I get YANA?
-Currently, YANA is not available to download anywhere other than in this repository.
-There is a planned Google Play release in the near future
+You can get YANA on Google play here: https://play.google.com/store/apps/details?id=me.goobydev.composenotes or you can download it from the releases page in this repository
 To install YANA from this repository, download the latest release APK and use an APK manager to find the apk in your files and dowload the app

 ## What is the future like for YANA?